Genesis Nomad: Technical specifications

 Similar to the Genesis and the Mega Jet, the Nomad's main CPU is a Motorola 68000.
 Possessing similar memory, graphics, and sound capabilities, the Nomad is nearly identical to the full-size console; the only variation is that it is completely self-sufficient.
-The Nomad has a 3.25 inch diagonal backlit color LC display and an A/V output that allows the Nomad to be played on a television screen.
+The Nomad has a 3.25 inch diagonal backlit color LCD screen and an A/V output that allows the Nomad to be played on a television screen.
 Design elements of the handheld were made similar to the Game Gear, but included six buttons for full compatibility with later Genesis releases.
 Also included were a red power switch, headphone jack, volume dial, and separate controller input for multiplayer games.
 The controller port functions as player 2, so single-player games cannot be played with a Genesis controller.
-The Nomad could be powered by an AC adapter, a battery recharger known as the Genesis Nomad PowerBack, or six AA batteries, which provide a battery life of two to three hours.
-The Nomad consumed more power (DC 9V, 3.5W) than Sega's earlier portable gaming console, the Game Gear (DC 9V, 3W).
+The Nomad can be powered by an AC adapter, a battery recharger known as the Genesis Nomad PowerBack, or six AA batteries, which provide a battery life of two to three hours.

 The Nomad is fully compatible with several Genesis peripherals, including the Sega Activator, Team Play Adaptor, Mega Mouse, and the Sega Channel and XBAND network add-ons.
 However, the Nomad is not compatible with the Power Base Converter, Sega CD, or 32X.
 This means the Nomad can only play Genesis games, whereas the standard Genesis can also play Master System, Sega CD, and 32X games with the respective add-ons.

 Game library

 The Nomad does not have its own game library, but instead plays Genesis games.
 At the time of its launch, the Nomad had over 500 games available for play.
 However, no pack-in game was included.
 The Nomad can boot unlicensed, homebrew, and bootleg games made for the Genesis.
 Some earlier third-party games have compatibility issues when played on the Nomad, but can be successfully played through the use of a Game Genie.
-Likewise, due to its lack of compatibility with any of the Genesis' add-ons, it is unable to play any games for the Sega Master System, Sega CD, or Sega 32X.
+Likewise, due to its lack of compatibility with any of the Genesis' add-ons, it is unable to play any games for the Master System, Sega CD, or 32X.
 The Nomad employs two different regional lockout methods, physical and software, but methods have been found to bypass these.